lucylai96/lucylai96.github.io/research.md

 ## research

 ***
-> All animals suffer unhappiness because learning is design, and this particular design for learning is optimal...  - from _Principles of Neural Design_ by Sterling and Laughlin
+> "All animals suffer unhappiness because learning is design, and this particular design for learning is optimal..."  - from Principles of Neural Design by Sterling and Laughlin

 ### currently
 I am a student in the [Computational Cognitive Neuroscience Lab](http://gershmanlab.webfactional.com/index.html) and on occasion, collaborate with the [Ölveczky Lab](https://olveczkylab.oeb.harvard.edu/)!